juntotechnologies/freelims/docs/database_management.md

 1. **Development Environment**
    - Uses the `freelims_dev` database
-   - Data is stored in `/Users/Shared/ADrive/freelims_db_dev`
+   - Data is stored in `/Users/Shared/FreeLIMS/development`
-   - Backups are stored in `/Users/Shared/ADrive/freelims_backups`
+   - Backups are stored in `/Users/Shared/FreeLIMS/backups/development`
    - Accessible only to admin users with specific permissions
    - Contains test data and can be reset safely

 2. **Production Environment**
-   - Uses the `freelims_prod` database
+   - Uses the `freelims` database
-   - Data is stored in `/Users/Shared/SDrive/freelims_production`
+   - Data is stored in `/Users/Shared/FreeLIMS/production`
-   - Backups are stored in `/Users/Shared/SDrive/freelims_backups`
+   - Backups are stored in `/Users/Shared/FreeLIMS/backups/production`
    - Accessible to all employees with proper credentials
    - Contains actual business data that must be preserved